Wetlands Park - Nature Preserve

 A 6-mile section of the Wash is being transformed into one of the most unique wetlands parks in the country.
 This is all part of Clark County's Master Plan to develop a portion of the Wash into the Clark County Wetlands Park.

 The work being conducted by the Las Vegas Wash Coordination Committee supports the development of the Clark County Wetlands Park and will help with the long-term management of the valuable ecological resources in the park.
-The first phase of construction on the Nature Preserve, located at 7050 Wetland Park Lane, has been completed and is now open to the public.
+The Nature Preserve, located at 7050 Wetland Park Lane, is open to the public.
 The hours of operation for the visitor center are 10 a.m. to 4 p.m. daily.

 While there is a great deal of work yet to be done on the 2,900 acre Clark County Wetlands Park, the centerpiece of the park, known as the Nature Preserve, is open to the public from dawn to dusk.
 If you plan on going to the preserve, make sure you bring plenty of water and sunscreen.
 If you plan on bike riding or bringing the family dog, please use the Duck Creek Trail entrance, which is designed to meet those needs.